Table of Contents

 The intermediary undertakes the obligation of bringing his client into contact with a third party with the purpose of concluding a contract by said parties.
 The intermediary will act according to the intermediate’s instructions and is only reponsible for the conclusion of the contract and not its execution, so it becomes natural that the intermediary’s remuneration right to become valid when the contract is concluded between the client and the third party, and not when it’s executed.

-Do not hesitate to contact one of the lawyers within the Darie, Manea & associates law firm for more information regarding the conclusion of the intermediation agreement in Romania, the conditions that need to be met, the obligations of the parties or representation before the competent authorities when required.
+Do not hesitate to contact one of the lawyers in Romania at Darie, Manea & associates law firm for more information regarding the conclusion of the intermediation agreement in Romania, the conditions that need to be met, the obligations of the parties or representation before the competent authorities when required.